ye-kyaw-thu/mySentence/README.md

 ## To Do

-- to upload mySentence NCRF++ models
+- to upload mySentence NCRF++ model that we built for CITA-2023 conf. paper